davidafsilva/vertx-logging-interceptor/README.md

 ## Usage

 ### Import
-1. Add jCenter repository to your configuration
+1. Add maven central repository to your configuration
 2. Import the library

 #### Gradle